ananthreddy5481/VULN-hub/RICKdiculouslyEASY.md

 <img width="434" height="54" alt="Screenshot 2026-03-01 at 14 18 35" src="https://github.com/user-attachments/assets/6fb68fab-277a-4e5d-aced-20f6bd3b66bf" />

-**NIKTO** -- Tool used for scanning the unknown endpoints for a site.
+**NIKTO** -- Tool used for scanning some unknown endpoints for a site and the service methods that it uses.(for directory search **dirsearch** is more efficient than nikto.

 command -- nikto -h http://10.135.36.148/